Prolozone uses the power of oxygen to cause damaged tissues, joints, ligaments, and tendons to regenerate.

 Prolozone is an injection technique used to heal joints and ligaments.
 The healthcare provider injects a local anesthetic and medications into the joint that stimulates healing.
 The provider removes the syringe, leaving the needle in place, and then injects a small amount of ozone into the joint through the same needle.
 The ozone gas stimulates the cells in the joint to start repairing themselves.
 Because ozone is a gas, it disperses easily throughout the joint stimulating all the tissues and causes a widespread healing response.

-As we age are rate of tissue repairs slows, but not the rate of break down.
+As we age, our rate of tissue repairs slows, but not the rate of break down.
 Prolozone therapy increases the rate of repair and provides oxygen, so the joints can repair themselves.
 There is also an anti-inflammatory effect of ozone which reduces inflammation in the joint, which is why most patients see immediate improvement with the first treatment.
 My experience with knee and other joint injuries has taught me that it takes about 6 weeks for a joint to repair in a young healthy person.
-This is also the case with prolozone therapy, which is why we recommend three to four treatments two weeks apart.
+This is also the case with prolozone therapy, which is why we recommend three to four treatments at an interval of two weeks apart.